Endocrinology, Diabetes and Metabolism

 • Use information technology or other available methodologies to access and manage information, support patient care decisions and enhance both patient and physician education.

-• Demonstrate interpersonal and communication skills that enable them to establish and maintain professional relationships with patients, families, and other members of health care teams.
+• Demonstrate interpersonal and communication skills toward establishing and maintaining professional relationships with patients, families and other members of health care teams.

 • Provide effective consultation to other physicians and health care professionals.